Minnesota Wildflowers

 Detailed Information

 [photo of female flowers] Flowers are whorled in groups of 3 in a spike-like raceme up to 1 foot long.
-There are usually both male and female flowers on the same stem, but sometimes a stem has only 1 gender.
+There are usually both male and female flowers on the same stem, but sometimes a stem has a single gender.
 Both genders are about 1 inch across with 3 broad white petals and 3 small pale green sepals behind the flower.
-Female flowers have a bulbous green center, covered in tiny pistils.
+Female flowers have a bulbous green center, covered in tiny carpels.

 Notes: